luthramanisha/Intro_Android_Workshop_IF21/README.md

 With Java and XML mostly used coding languages, it becomes very easy to learn android.
 Also, looking at its wide use there is a lot of support one can get from the community.

+### What we will learn?
+* Basics to quick start.
+An insight into the android stack.
+* Android's main building blocks.
+* Useful APIs of Android.
+* Some short tutorials.
+* Time to contribute your innovation in mobile apps